86Box/docs/usage/menubar.rst

 * **Update status bar icons:** enable the activity lights on :doc:`status bar <statusbar>` icons.
 Unchecking this option may improve emulation performance on low-end host systems.
 * **Enable Discord integration:** enable Discord Rich Presence.
 86Box shares the emulated machine's name, model and CPU with other Discord users.

-.. note:: Integration requires the Discord desktop app, running on x86 or x64 Windows, ``x86_64`` Linux or Intel macOS.
+.. note:: Integration requires the Discord desktop app, running on x64 Windows, ``x86_64`` Linux or Intel macOS.
 Discord does not provide integration support for other operating systems / architectures or the browser app.
 Additionally, integration will not be available on Windows if the included ``discord_game_sdk.dll`` file is missing from the 86Box directory.

 * **Take screenshot:** take a screenshot of the emulated display.
 Screenshots are saved as .png images in the ``screenshots`` subdirectory found in the emulated machine's directory, which can be opened with the **Open screenshots folder** option below.
 You can alternatively press *Ctrl+F11* (:ref:`customizable <settings/input:Key bindings>`) to take a screenshot.
 * **Sound:** provides the same options that are accessible by clicking the :ref:`sound icon on the status bar <usage/statusbar:|sound| Sound>`.